kzingler/kzingler.github.io/voluteer.md

 ---

 **Volunteering**
+1. CGLA/Ice Miller Expungement/Sealing Clinic
+September 2021 - Present
+Volunteer attorney aiding in the charting, drafting, and client consultation of petitions for sealing and expungement of cases in Illinois.
-1. Hyde Park Cats
+2. Hyde Park Cats
 September 2017 - Present
 Reference checks of potential adopters and fosterer's, fund-raising, event planning
-2. Founder and President of Share the Spirit Club
+3. Founder and President of Share the Spirit Club
 October 2013 - May 2016
 Clothing drive, food drives, mentoring children, judging science fairs, New Mexico Science Olympiad, New Mexico State Science Fair
-3. Lions Club International
-Member January 2014 - May 2016
-Held clothing and food drives together.
-Constant sharing of volunteers for various activities.
-4. Engineers Without Borders
-Member January 2014 - May 2016
-Aided in large fund-raisers and events to make backpacks full of supplies for local homeless population.

 **Hobbies**
 1. Lyric Memorizer Extraordinaire